paranoid-porygon/paranoid-porygon.github.io/_posts/published/deals/2025-12-01-bfcm-rifle-build.md

 You may optionally want to order a sling, but [my preferred one](https://www.primaryarms.com/blue-force-gear-padded-2-to-1-point-vickers-sling-with-red-swivel-black) is not exactly cheap and in fact seems to have got more expensive thanks to Trumpflation.

 To be clear: this is very much a starter rifle.
 If you plan on shooting high amounts of ammunition year-over-year, you will eventually have to replace that PSA barrel (if not the whole upper) with a higher-quality one.
-But this is sufficient to get a rifle in your hands with the bare minimum number of accessories for it to be practically usable for defense and competition.
+But this is sufficient to get a rifle in your hands with the bare minimum number of accessories for it to be practicably usable for defense and competition.

 If you plan to use a 5.56 rifle like an AR for home defense, I would very strongly consider saving up for a suppressor.
 Otherwise keep electronic ear protection with fresh batteries next to your bedside.